Albanerpetontidae: Description

 Albanerpetontids were small (several cm to several tens of centimetres in length) and superficially lizard-like.
-The skin of albanerpetontids was embedded with bony, fish like scales.
-The morphology of the complete 3 dimensionally preserved skull of Yaksha peretti suggests that albanerpetontids had ballistic tongues akin to those of chameleons and plethodontid salamanders, as evidenced by the presence of an elongated rod shaped bone in the jaw cavity, dubbed the hyoid entoglossal process, which in life was embedded within the tongue.
+The skin of albanerpetontids was embedded with bony, fish-like scales.
+The forelimbs only had four digits, while retaining five digits on the hindlimbs.
+The morphology of the complete three-dimensionally preserved skull of Yaksha peretti suggests that albanerpetontids had ballistic tongues akin to those of chameleons and plethodontid salamanders, as evidenced by the presence of an elongated rod shaped bone in the jaw cavity, dubbed the hyoid entoglossal process, which in life was embedded within the tongue.
 Analogous bones exists in chameleons and plethodontids, which allow rapid propulsion of the tongue.
 A hyoid entoglossal process is also known from Celtedens megacephalus, suggesting that the presence of a ballistic tongue is characteristic for the group.
-Distinguishing apomorphic traits characteristic of albanerpetontids include a complex mortise and tenon like joint connecting the dentary bones at the front of the jaw, teeth which are non-pedicellate and slightly tricuspid (bearing three cusps), the frontal bones of the skull display raised polygonal sculpturing, and three anterior cervical components form an 'atlas-axis' complex, similar to that of amniotes.
+Distinguishing apomorphic traits characteristic of albanerpetontids include a complex mortise and tenon–like joint connecting the dentary bones at the front of the jaw, teeth which are non-pedicellate and slightly tricuspid (bearing three cusps), the frontal bones of the skull display raised polygonal sculpturing, and three anterior cervical components form an 'atlas–axis' complex, similar to that of amniotes.

 Paleobiology

 The morphology of albanerpetontids suggests that they were sit-and-wait terrestrial predators and fed on invertebrates, similar to living plethodontids.
 The fact that the skull of the juvenile paratype of Yaksha was around 1/4 of the size of the adult suggests that albanerpetontids grew by direct development and did not have a metamorphic larval stage.
-It has been suggested that albanerpetontids absorbed oxygen entirely through the skin via cutaneous respiration and lacked lungs like plethodontid salamanders, due to the length of the hyoid entoglossal process.
+It has been suggested that albanerpetontids absorbed oxygen entirely through the skin via cutaneous respiration and lacked lungs like plethodontid salamanders, due to the length of the hyoid entoglossal process, which may have made normal breathing difficult.
 This proposal is supported by the internal vascularisation and lack of Sharpey's fibres in the frontal bones.
+Albanerpetontids are associated with both wet and dry environments, but it is unclear how tolerant they were of dry habitats, and they may have been confined to wet microhabitats in dry areas.
+Some authors have suggested that they were likely fossorial, using their heads to burrow, but this has been questioned by other authors.